dspages/Galacta/README.md

 ## Background

 Galacta is a shoot'em'up game based around simple controls and inspired by the classic arcade game Galaga - it is intended to be flashy, easy to learn, and fun.
-A player can move using the WASD keys and fire using the space bar.
+A player can move using the WASD keys and fire using the shift key.
 Enemies of progressively increasing difficulty will attack, and you must hold them off to survive!

 ## Features